Updated 2 days ago

 Moreover, you can get reports on Azure AD devices either through the Azure portal or through PowerShell.
 These approaches are considered traditional workarounds to retrieve the necessary information.
 Let’s explore how to get Azure AD device reports by using these methods in the following section.

-Find Azure AD Devices in the Azure Portal
+Find Azure AD Devices in the Microsoft Entra Portal

-Microsoft Entra admin center 🡢 Azure Active Directory 🡢 Devices 🡢 All devices
+Microsoft Entra admin center 🡢 Devices 🡢 All devices

 Here you will find the details of the devices, such as name, operating system, version, Join Type, etc. But generating customized device reports is a crucial task for administrators in the Azure portal.